eburghar/rconfd/README.md

 }
 ```

-The template `test.jsonnet` is a multi output jsonnet template which means that the root keys of the jsonnet template
+The template `test.jsonnet` is a multi output jsonnet template which means that the root keys represent the paths
-represents the paths of the files to be generated, while the values represent the templates. `dir` is used
+of the files to be generated, while the values represent the templates. `dir` is used if a key is a relative path,
-if a key is a relative path, `user` and `mode` set the owner and file permissions on successful manifestation.
+`user` and `mode` set the owner and file permissions on successful manifestation.

 `secrets` is a map of secret path and variable name inserted in a `secrets`
 [extVar](https://jsonnet.org/ref/stdlib.html) variable.
 The path has the following syntax:
-`back-end:args:path`.
-For the vault back-end, `args` and `path` can contains environment variables substitutions
-like `vault:${NAMESPACE}-mail:kv/data/${NAMESPACE}/mail` for `vault` while for `env` and `file` back-ends, only
-`path` can contain variable substitutions.
+`back-end:arg1,arg2,k1=v1,k2=v2:path`.
+It can contain environment variables expressions which will be
+substitued before parsing, in which case the resulting string should conform to the aforementioned syntax.

 There are 3 back-ends:
-- `vault`: fetch a secret from the vault server using `args` as a `role` name
+- `vault`: fetch a secret from the vault server using `arg1` as a `role` name for authentication, and `arg2` as the
+   optional http method (`GET` by default). keywords arguments are sent in the body of the request.
 - `env`: fetch the environment variable and parse it as a json if `args` == `js` or keep it as a string if `str`
 - `file`: fetch the content of the file and parse it as a json value if `args` == `js` or keep it as a string if `str`